noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 # scala

 - all about the syntax
-  - become one with this portal: https://dotty.epfl.ch/api/index.html
-- as usual, search for `/// Something` or `# Something` to find what youre looking for
-- there are 7 courses on scala on coursera, take them.
+- there are 7 scala courses on coursera, take them.

 - todoing